ringsd/ubi_reader/README.md

 # UBI Reader

+Only for windows, If you want using in linux : https://github.com/jrspruitt/ubi_reader

 UBI Reader is a Python module and collection of scripts capable of extracting the contents of UBI and UBIFS images, along with analyzing these images to